VBI • VVLT • SPIRAT

 Il cardinale Ottoboni resta capo di una fazione considerabile di 12 cardinali, che detratti Fonobia [Forbin?] e Giudici, dipendenti l'uno di Francia l'altro da Spagna, restano dieci.

 On the night of February 27 (not—as the author of the Histoire des Conclaves (p.
-91) has it—around Pentecost), a fire broke out in the Conclave near the cell of Cardinal Lorenzo Altieri, lasting more than five hours.
+91) has it—around Pentecost, a tasteless joke perhaps), a fire broke out in the Conclave near the cell of Cardinal Lorenzo Altieri, lasting more than five hours.
 Cardinal d'Este wrote the next day to the Duke of Modena, his brother [Petruccelli III, 385-386; trans.
 Pirie, p.
 214-215, whose account, however, is placed after the French arrival, which, on p.
 212, she erroneously places on March 19; on the 17th the French Cardinals had only arrived at Livorno]:

 Last night the conclave caught fire, and the conflagration lasted till the early hours of the morning.
 I cannot tell you the panic it caused among us.
 The danger was great no doubt, but the burlesque was greater still.
 I could have held my sides at the sight afforded by my dear colleagues in raiment and attitudes that Jacob under his ladder would never have dreamed of.
 This one in a camisole, that one in pants, another in a dressing gown, a fourth wrapped up in wadding, others in vests, or shirts, or strange indescribable garments—but all irresistibly comical.
 Cardinal Marescotti, who had been laid up for four days unable to move with lumbago—miraculously cured by fright—was rushing about half naked, as hairy as a devil, and repeating incessantly: What next, good heavens, what next?
 Aguirre, who usually needs the support of four attendants, was gambading along the passages like a frolicsome hare.
 Maidalchini, who is afflicted with a hernia, flew past holding it up in both hands.
 Bouillon, scratching himself unrestrainedly, was screaming to his servants to save his periwigs.
 Forbin, under pretext of saving valuable documents, was searching the cells for compromising papers of which he held large rolls under his arms.
 Colloredo and S. Susanna marched solenmly round holding a crucifix and chanting: Libera nos Domine.
 Ottoboni, in spotless white night attire, his face fresly painted, was cutting capers, joking and laughing like a lunatic.